henderjon/jwt/README.md

 ## influence

-Much of this is *heavily* inspired by [dgrijalva/jwt-go](github.com/dgrijalva/jwt-go) but I wanted to simplify the API.
+Much of this is *heavily* inspired by [dgrijalva/jwt-go](github.com/dgrijalva/jwt-go) but I wanted to simplify parts of the API.

 ## TODO